StatNLP/otedama/README.md

 1. Download the parser models from [here](http://www.cl.uni-heidelberg.de/statnlpgroup/otedama/stanford-parser-3.5.2-models.jar) (282 MB)
 2. Copy stanford-parser-3.5.2-models.jar to the `lib/parser/` directory in this repo.

+You can also try using a different version of the Stanford parser and parser models (which will probably work just fine), but this has not been tested.

 #### For training: